ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 ![The Pomodoro technique provides spaces for thinking and rest](/assets/images/chapter-1/1_3-pomodoros.png)
 ### Figure 1.3: The Pomodoro technique provides spaces for thinking and rest

 We don’t always want or need to be moving at a breakneck speed.
-It’s important that we can slow down when we need to and think about what we are doing.
+It’s important that we have times when we can slow down when necessary and think about what we are doing.

 >###### Pomodoro is the Italian word for tomato and the Pomodoro Technique is named after the ubiquitous tomato shaped kitchen timer.